 Top Safety Violations of the Year Help Us Learn From Others Mistakes

 One way employers and workers can strive for a safer workplace is to become familiar with OSHA’s top violations every year so that they can avoid them.
-Graphic Products’ guide to OSHA’s Top 10 Safety Violations of 2016 breaks down the hazards that inspectors see repeatedly, with fall protection violations leading the charge for 2016, as it has for a number of years in the running.
+Graphic Products’ guide to OSHA’s annual Top 10 Safety Violations breaks down the hazards that inspectors see repeatedly, with fall protection violations leading the charge for 2016, as it has for a number of years in the running.
 The list of top 10 violations serves as a benchmark for employers to get perspective on their own safety programs without having to suffer citations, or worse, loss of worker’s limbs or lives.

 Learn What Safety Managers Know

 While familiarizing yourself with past violations can shed light on potential safety hazards, so too can learning the tricks of the trade that Safety Managers possess.
 Graphic Products has created the 10 Health and Safety Tips for Safety Managers infographic that visually explains the importance of mitigating hazards, preparing for the unexpected, keeping workers safe in emergencies, and of course, meeting OSHA requirements.
 The infographic may be shared with co-workers to make a lasting impact on safety throughout your company.

 OSHA will honor those who have been injured or lost their lives in the workplace at events nationwide on April 28.
 All local events are free and open to the public.
 For more information, visit OSHA’s Workers’ Memorial Day webpage.